The End of Seeking

 Part 1: Beyond the End of Seeking

 My experience living as Anne/the separate ego for 50 years was to be honest, pretty miserable.
 I lived with an undercurrent of fearfulness and anxiety which I compensated for with the overly bright personality of a ‘happy’ person.
 I was anything but.
 I suffered the usual existential angst of the personal self, feeling fragmented and not at home in myself.
 Self-doubt, lack of certainty, and all the rest of it.
 I struggled.

 What I find in myself now is that my inner state is almost completely uniform.
 There are occasional upsets but essentially there is a great consistency in my experience of myself.
 Every day is really just whatever every day is.There's nothing special but there's always this sort of uprising of joy or excitement.
-Not excitement as in waiting for something but the excitement of simply being, and the sense of spaciousness and peace and the complete ordinariness of that.
-It's all just very ordinary.
-The absence of the problem self makes everything completely normal, as it should be.
-Nothing special, just as it should be.
+Not excitement as in waiting for something but the excitement of simply being, and the sense of spaciousness and peace and the complete ordinariness (and simultaneously extraordinariness) of that.
+The absence of the problem self makes everything completely normal, just as it should be.

 This isn't to say that my work is done.
 Realization destroys the identification with the personal self/ego but the ego construct with all its ingrained and unconscious behaviours, biases, and beliefs doesn't necessarily (and it seems, to rarely) dissolve.
 It may have been pushed into the background by the recognition and emergence of the Self but ruthless self-examination and aligning ourselves with the new perspective is what Francis Lucille calls 'post enlightenment sadhana', and this work is ongoing and most likely never ending.

 I am a vast ocean of Being with no boundaries and I am a limited person in a complex world.
 I am radiant and eternal and I am subject to the painful vagaries of existence.
 I am Free and I am bound.
 I am all of it.